KrispyTech/airneis/docs/design/mockups/backoffice/layout.md

 This is the main layout that will be used for all other pages in our back-office.
 We can see the header, which contains "ÀIRNEIS" and "Back Office".

-There is also a lateral bar which contains all the Backoffice navigations
+There is also a lateral bar which contains all back office navigations

 The first part of the lateral bar is the "Product Management":
 - Products, to see all products in a table and manage them.